raulsteiu/raulsteiu.github.io/INSTRUCTIONS.md

 ### What you can edit

-Hero label, heading, description, industry tag, section labels/headings/body, clip titles/quotes, stat values/labels, KRS heading + items, Who card text and stats, results, participants, products, logo.
+Hero label, heading, description, industry tag, section labels/headings/body, media block titles/quotes, stat values/labels, KRS heading + items, Who card text and stats, results/features, participants, products, logo.

+**Formatting popup:** select any text while in edit mode and a small **Bold / Italic** toolbar floats above your selection.
+This now appears on *every* editable field — headings, labels, stat numbers, everything, not just the main body copy.
+> One caveat: bold/italic only *saves* on fields that support rich text end-to-end — the main paragraph text, the "Who is..." description, the results/features list, and the hero description.
+On other fields (headings, labels, stat numbers) the formatting shows while editing but reverts to plain text on Save.
+Ask if you need it extended to a specific field.

 ### Section body editing